 The Jones Act is a federal law that permits seamen to seek compensation for certain injuries during the course of their employment on a vessel and governs the liability of vessel operators and marine employers for the work-related injury or death of an employee.
 We engage outside consultants to assist us in estimating our aggregate liability for personal injury claims based on our historical losses and utilizing various actuarial models.
 We allocate a portion of the aggregate liability to "Accrued liabilities" based on an estimate of claims expected to be paid within the next twelve months with the residual recorded as "Other liabilities."
 At June 30, 2023, our estimated liability for personal injury claims was \$17.3 million, of which \$5.4 million and \$11.9 million were recorded in "Accrued liabilities" and "Other liabilities," respectively, in our unaudited Condensed Consolidated Balance Sheets.
-At December 31, 2022, our estimated liability for personal injury claims was \$18.3 million, of which \$3.7 million and \$14.6 million were recorded in "Accrued liabilities" and "Other liabilities," respectively, in our unaudited Condensed Consolidated Balance Sheets.
+At December 31, 2022, our estimated liabilities, respectively, in our unaudited Balance Sheets.
 The eventual settlement or adjudication of these claims could differ materially from our estimated amounts due to uncertainties such as:

-- the severity and volume of personal injuries claimed; - the unpredictability of legal jurisdictions where the claims will ultimately be litigated; - inconsistent court decisions; and - the risks and lack of predictability inherent in personal injury litigation.
+- the severity and volume of personal injuries claimed; - the unpredictability of legal jurisdictions where the claims will ultimately be litigated; - · inconsistent court decisions; and - the risks and lack of predictability inherent in personal injury litigation.